ahmedkhursheed2006/DDoS---Daily-Dose-of-Software/README.md

-# DDoS---Daily-Dose-of-Software
+# DDoS — Daily Dose of Software

-A platform for learning intermediate to advanced software engineering concepts, designed for software engineering students and technology enthusiasts.
+A learning platform delivering practical, intermediate-to-advanced software engineering knowledge for aspiring developers and tech enthusiasts.